 With widely varying degrees of success, other approaches such as managing pH and using slower-release, cellulose based carbon sources (lignolytic bacteria are not commonly thought to produce methane) have attempted to manage methane production during remedial applications.
 However, Provect-CH4 is the only reagent designed to actually inhibit the production of methane in a safe, reliable and predictable manner (US Patent No. 9,221,669 B2).

-Provect-CH4® EO represents our latest advancements in the science of applied antimethanogenic reagents (AMRs) for controlling excessive methanogenesis during in situ remedial action.
-Provect-CH4® EO is a proprietary mixture of Essential Oils/Saponins (potentially in combination with red yeast rice extract) that prevents methane (CH4) production by controlling the growth and proliferation of methanogenic Archaea.
+Provect-CH4® Advanced represents our latest development in the science of applied antimethanogenic reagents (AMRs) for controlling excessive methanogenesis during in situ remedial action.
+Provect-CH4® Advanced is a proprietary mixture of plant extract oils/saponins in combination with red yeast rice extract that prevents methane (CH4) production by controlling the growth and proliferation of methanogenic Archaea.
 This advanced AMR formulation offers the benefits of:

 - Expanded Mode of Action = More Effective

 - Ease of Use = Oil-Based Reagents More Compatible with Certain ERD/ISCR Amendments Supplied by Provectus Environmental Products: EZVI, ERD-CH4, ERD-Ole, and SRA.